com-lihaoyi/cask/docs/pages/4 - Cask Actors.md

 "com.lihaoyi" %% "cask-actor" % "0.2.9"
 ```

+Cask Actors are much more lightweight solution than a full-fledged framework
+like Akka: Cask Actors do not support any sort of distribution or clustering,
+and run entirely within a single process.
+Cask Actors are garbage collectible,
+and you do not need to manually terminate them or manage their lifecycle.

 ## A Logger Actor

 Here is a small demonstration of using a `cask.actor.SimpleActor` to perform